BioKIC/symbiota-docs/content/user/images/link_images/_index.en.md

 8. In the Record Search Form, enter the last name of the collector preceded by a percent sign (%), the collector number, and the date (in YYYY-MM-DD format) into the top three fields (see example below) and click Display Editor.
     * If no record is returned, double check that you entered data correctly into the appropriate fields.
 If everything looks correct, contact a supervisor.
     * If a record is returned, check that the data on the specimen record match the data on the label of the specimen in front of you, particularly collector, collector number, and date.
-      1. If these data match, place your cursor in the Catalog Number field (top right) and scan the barcode of the specimen in front of you.
+      i.
+If these data match, place your cursor in the Catalog Number field (top right) and scan the barcode of the specimen in front of you.
 The barcode number will then appear in this field.
 Press Tab on your keyboard, followed by Enter.
-Proceed with imaging the specimen and return to step 1.
-      2. If these data do NOT match, contact a supervisor.
+Proceed with imaging the specimen and return to step 1. ii.
+If these data do NOT match, contact a supervisor.

 ### Option 2: View new images in the portal and link by manually entering the accession number